TaylorEllington/CS636-CPU-Raytracer/README.md

 Artifacts from CS636 Advanced Rendering Techniques taken Spring 2020 at Drexel University on-line for Graduate Degree credit

+A series of development blogs can be found here: https://taylorellington.gitlab.io/cs636-advanced-rendering-techniques/

 # Repository Contents:

 **3rd-party/** contains external libraries used by the c++ homework code